alexpaul/Github-Projects-Workshop/README.md

 6. Screenshots of the application.
 7. A gif of an interesting part of the application.

+## Github README Profile

+1. Create a repository with the same name as your Github username e.g my username is `alexpaul` so I would create a repo named `alexpaul`.
+2. Edit and add content to the newly created README so readers are able to get to know more about you.

 ## Resources

 1. [Markdown Guide](https://www.markdownguide.org/)